Country Report for Anguilla

-The right of parents to administer “reasonable chastisement” is recognised under English common law, confirmed in article 232 of the Criminal Code 2010.
+The right of parents to administer “reasonable chastisement” is recognised under English common law, confirmed in Section 232 of the Criminal Code 2010.
 This defence should be repealed, and prohibition should be enacted of all corporal punishment by all persons with authority over children.

 Alternative care settings – Prohibition should be enacted in legislation applicable to all alternative care settings (foster care, institutions, places of safety, emergency care, etc).

 Day care – Corporal punishment is prohibited in early childhood education facilities under education law.
 Prohibition should now be enacted in relation to all other early childhood care (nurseries, crèches, family centres, etc) and all day care for older children (day centres, after-school childcare, childminding, etc).

 Note: Anguilla is a British Overseas Territory.
 As such, it has its own constitution and domestic laws and substantial responsibility for its internal affairs, including responsibility for the protection and promotion of human rights and a duty to ensure that local law complies with the relevant convention and court judgments and is non-discriminatory.
 The UK Government has responsibility for international relations, internal security, defence, good governance and the wellbeing of the people.

 Corporal punishment is lawful in the home under common law.
 Section 232 of the Criminal Code 2010 punishes ill-treatment of children but also confirms the right of parents, teachers or other persons with lawful custody of a child or young person to administer “reasonable punishment”.
 Provisions against violence and abuse in the Criminal Code 2010, the Offences Against the Person Act, the Maintenance of Children Ordinance and the Constitution 1982 are not interpreted as prohibiting all corporal punishment in childrearing.